Dreamlinerm/Netflix-Prime-Auto-Skip/README.md

     - Skips self-promotional ads (for Prime Video productions)
     - Filters out paid content (movies, series) from the home page
     - Moves the category "Continue" to the top of the page
-    - Hide the Xray Quick View over a video
     - Removes the blur effect when hovering over videos

 - Disney+ (Hotstar, STAR+):